Home Services3 min readMarch 1, 2026

 Platform Focus: LinkedIn and Facebook

 LinkedIn is where realtors, mortgage brokers, and real estate attorneys spend professional time.
 Facebook is where they share content to homebuyer audiences.
 Both matter.
-ForaPost keeps both active with educational content built from your inspection knowledge — daily posts in your voice while you're on site.
+ForaPost creates and publishes educational content built from your inspection knowledge on both — daily posts in your voice while you're on site.

 Every finding is a post.
 Every post is a realtor referral waiting to happen.
 See your first posts before you pay anything — Start Free →